MobileSE/Vianden/bug_report.md

 The tool works well when the year is equal to or later than 1998.

 BUG 2:
+Bug about references.
+IndexOutOfBoundsException on line 65(String refsuffix = desStr.substring(refstart, refend);) in file ACMCrawler.java.
+I remembered (not very clearly now) that refstart is bigger than refend when I was debugging.

 BUG 3:
 The url "http://dl.com.org/citation.cfm?doid=2543920" is unavailable.